 Decatur Cooperative Ministry helps families facing homelessness settle into safe, stable homes and build healthy lives filled with peace, hope, and opportunity.
 Through annual assistance for Hagar’s House, Shallowford helps to supply and maintain a healthy living environment for women and children in need of shelter.

 Shallowford’s Food Pantry provides temporary or emergency food assistance, including groceries, for over 400 families per year and distributes more than 15,000 pounds of food per year.
-Please call us to set up an appointment; no client fee or donation is required.
+Due to COVID-19, we are serving on a walk-in basis; you do not need to call ahead or make an appointment.
+No client fee or donation is required.
 Identification cards for all family members are needed at the time of arrival.
 Shallowford is on MARTA routes 33 and 126.

 Food Pantry Hours: Tuesdays–Thursdays, 1:00 p.m. to 3:00 p.m.